 The Society’s Community Name and Username Policy and Guidelines

-This policy document outlines our approach to the use of members’ names and identifying individuals in The Society’s Community.
-This includes the reasons for showing members’ real names, and it also describes which usernames are acceptable, and how unacceptable or questionable usernames will be dealt with.
-It also specifies that a user account should be used only by the shareholder and member of The Wine Society.
+This policy outlines our approach to the use of members’ names and identifying people in The Society’s Community.
+This includes the reasons for showing members’ real names, and it also describes which usernames are acceptable, and how we’ll resolve issues of unacceptable or questionable usernames.
+It also emphasises that a user account should be used only by the shareholder and member of The Wine Society.

 1. General Guidance

-1.1 The Display Name used on the site is the public version of your actual name that you wish to display in public.
-This can, but does not need to, include your title(s), honours, or other information, and might use your preferred version of your name (e.g. ‘Becky’ instead of 'Rebecca’).
+1.1 The Display Name used on the site is the public version of your actual name that you’d like to display in public.
+This can, but does not need to, include your title(s), first name or other information, and can also include your preferred version of your name (e.g. ‘Becky’ instead of 'Rebecca’).

-1.2 A Username is a nickname that will identify your account and therefore all of your contributions to The Society’s Community.
-Your username appears on your posts and on discussion pages and links to your other information and contributions in The Community.
+1.2 A Username is a nickname that will identify your account and all of your contributions here on The Community.
+Your username appears on your posts and links to your other profile information and contributions in The Community.

-1.3 In general, the content published in The Community will be visible to the public and to search engines so that others may benefit from the knowledge and interests of Society members.
+1.3 In general, the content published in The Community will be visible to the public and to search engines so that others can benefit from the knowledge and interests of Society members.

 2. Setting your Display Name

-2.1 The Wine Society will default to using your title and surname which is used as the salutation on the website and in correspondence - e.g. Dr Smith.
+2.1 We’ll default to using your title and surname which is used as the salutation on the website and in correspondence - e.g. Dr Smith.
 This is different to the full legal name that will be used for your share.

 2.2.
-Your interaction with other Society members in The Community may be less formal so you might prefer to use a different form of your name in the context of these discussions.
-For this reason, you have the opportunity to amend your Display Name either during the registration process, or at any time via your user preferences. - **e.g. Jane Smith / J. Smith / Jane / Janie ** instead of Dr. Smith
+Your interaction with other Society members in The Community will probably be less formal, so you might prefer to use a different form of your name.
+For this reason, you have the opportunity to amend your Display Name either during the registration process, or at any time via your user preferences. - e.g. Jane Smith / J. Smith / Jane / Janie instead of Dr. Smith

-2.3 The Society believes it is helpful that Society members should be able to see other members’ names so that participation is open, honest and frank – but also responsible and attributable.
-Please note that for privacy reasons, access to members’ Display Name information is restricted to those who have logged in – in other words other members of The Society.
+2.3 We believe it’s helpful that members should be able to see other members’ names so that participation is open, honest and frank – but also responsible and attributable.
+Please note that for privacy reasons, access to members’ Display Name information is restricted to those who have logged in – in other words, other members of The Society and its staff.

-2.4 If any member wishes to report another member for content or behaviour that breaches the Community Guidelines or Terms of Service, they should follow this procedure:
+2.4 If you’d like to report another member for content or behaviour that goes against our Community Guidelines or Terms of Service, they should follow this procedure:

-In the first instance, flag the relevant post (or a post by the member involved).
+In the first instance, flag the relevant post.
 Please mark the flag as Inappropriate, Spam or Something else (and provide details).

-If the matter requires more immediate attention, you could then send a Private Message to @Admin_Team (which will email the admins) with further information on the issue.
-Please include details if you have any.
+If the issue requires more immediate attention, you could then send a Private Message to @Admin_Team with further information.

-Finally, if this is still not resolved to your satisfaction, you can go through The Society reporting process by emailing Member Services at firstname.lastname@example.org.
+Finally, if you feel the issue hasn’t been resolved properly, you can go through The Society reporting process by emailing Member Services at firstname.lastname@example.org.
 Please remember to include your share number in this message.

 2.5 For more information, read about Real Names

-3.1 When you first sign up to The Society’s Community, you will be asked to provide a username.
+3.1 When you first sign up to The Society’s Community, you’ll be asked to provide a username.

 3.2 This username must be:

-- unique (the site allocates names on a first-come-first-served basis)
+- unique (we allocate names on a first-come-first-served basis)

 - between 4 and 20 characters long, and

-- take any form that is acceptable according the guidelines below
+- take any form that is acceptable within the guidelines below

-3.3 This will be how you are permanently identified in The Community.
-Please choose carefully.
-You do have up to 72 hours to edit your username by going to your new community profile and updating the username field, but after this period it is not straightforward to change a username.
-All contributions made using that account will then be attributed to the chosen username.
+3.3 This will be how you’re permanently identified here on The Community, so please choose carefully.
+You have up to 72 hours to edit your username by going to your new Community profile and updating the username field, but after this period you’ll need Staff help to change a username.

 3.4 Please note: The Society reserves the right to require that a username be changed, to delete a user’s account or to block a user from accessing the site where a username is in breach of this policy (see ‘Dealing with Inappropriate Usernames’ below).

-3.5 The Society may occasionally change this policy by updating this page.
+3.5 We might occasionally change this policy by updating this page.
 You should check this page from time to time to ensure that you are happy with any changes.
 This policy is effective from 20th June 2018.

 4. Inappropriate Usernames

-4.1 This section lists the types of usernames that are considered inappropriate.
+4.1 This section lists the types of usernames that we consider inappropriate on this Community.
 These lists are not exhaustive.
-We trust that members will use their common sense in applying these rules (for example, a word that may seem offensive in one context may have another, more benign meaning in another context).
+We rely on you using common sense in applying these rules (for example, a word that may seem offensive in one context may have another, more benign meaning in another context).
 For guidance on how to report inappropriate names, please see ‘Dealing with Inappropriate Usernames’ below.

 4.2 Misleading Usernames

-The following types of username are not permitted because they may be misleading:
+The following types of username are not allowed because they may be misleading:

 Usernames that impersonate someone else.

-Usernames that give the impression that the account has permissions which it does not have, for example by containing the terms ‘administrator’, ‘moderator’, ‘admin’, ‘system’, ‘Discourse’ or similar.
+Usernames that give the impression that the account has permissions which it does not have, for example by containing the terms ‘administrator’, ‘moderator’, ‘admin’, ‘system’, ‘Discourse’ etc.

-Usernames that appear to refer to The Wine Society or if they give the incorrect impression that the account may be officially affiliated with The Society.
+Usernames that appear to refer to The Wine Society if it gives the incorrect impression that the account may be officially affiliated with The Society.

 Usernames which contain only numbers.